 Lamb Shank Tagine Recipe for 4

-Following our own advice on this blog, we tried this new cut in an easy tagine recipe with sweet dates and pomegranate.
+We tried this new cut in an easy tagine recipe with sweet dates and pomegranate.
 Adapted from a recipe by David Tanis, these slow-cooked lamb shanks are beautifully spiced and spoon-tender.
 The traditional Middle Eastern flavors combine well with lamb, and dates give some body and sweetness to the sauce while fresh pomegranate pips add lift.

 If you don’t have a tagine, no worries.
 This recipe can be made in a traditional tagine that is rated for extreme heat.
 But you can also use a decorative tagine for serving, as we did, and a Dutch oven for cooking.
 If serving more than 4 people, shred the lamb off the bone before serving.
 This dish is quite delicious with couscous, or with pita bread.